 How Children Experience Tragedy

 Whenever a public tragedy or natural disaster occurs, children can become confused or frightened.
-We want to know how to best meet a child’s needs.
+Parents want to know how to best meet a child’s needs.

 Each child’s reaction will vary based on temperament, proximity to the event and the child’s personal history.
-However, it is helpful to have a basic understanding of how children experience natural disasters and public tragedies, and how we as caregivers can intervene most effectively.
+However, it is helpful to have a basic understanding of how children experience natural disasters and public tragedies, and how parents and caregivers can intervene most effectively.

 The Federal Emergency Management Agency (FEMA) explains that after a disaster, children are most afraid that: